 Second, and you may enjoy this, you’ll get to talk with people on the neutral ground of public space.
 You’ll notice class differences.
 But you’ll experience them more as a bridge to understanding rather than a barrier that prevents you from seeing each person as someone Jesus treasures.
 You’ll start to see yourself and those you meet as ordinary people going about their daily activities.

 Finally, as some of your church neighbors join you in worship, you’ll want to rejoice with those who rejoice and grieve with those who grieve.
 These bonds may nudge your church toward getting involved in issues that affect the whole community, such as zoning laws, environmental impact, or accessible public transportation.

-Listen to excerpts from an interview with Mark Torgerson on important church architecture choices.
-Ordained in the Evangelical Covenant Church, Torgerson teaches worship arts at Judson College in Elgin, Illinois, and consults with churches considering a new design or renovation.
-Plan to hear Mark Torgerson speak on visual arts and architecture at the 2007 Calvin Symposium on Worship.
+Listen to Mark Torgerson speak on the importance of church architecture choices.
+Ordained in the Evangelical Covenant Church, Torgerson teaches worship arts at Judson University in Elgin, Illinois, and consults with churches considering a new design or renovation.

 Jacobsen explains that many principles of New Urbanism resonate with churches that minister in cities.
 Jeremy Fretts explains why urban planners should care about churches.
 Meet others involved in New Urbanism.
 Tim Keller, pastor of Redeemer Presbyterian Church in Manhattan, believes more congregations should plant churches in cities.